 Marine robotics capability

 We now live in a digital age characterised by intelligent instrumentation.
-Remotely controlled and autonomous vehicles can help researchers sample parts of the ocean and atmosphere that were previously inaccessible, and enable cost-effective increases in geographic coverage of poorly sampled areas such as the Southern Ocean.
+Remotely controlled and autonomous vehicles can go where humans can’t, help researchers sample parts of the ocean and atmosphere that were previously inaccessible, and can increase the geographic coverage of poorly sampled areas like the Southern Ocean.

 Autonomous underwater vehicles

 Autonomous underwater vehicles (AUV) are robot submarines used to explore the world’s oceans without direct control from the ship.
 They usually travel along a pre-programmed path to survey locations that may be dangerous or impossible for humans to reach, including underneath ice shelves and at the calving fronts of glaciers.

 The Autosub range of AUVs was developed by the National Oceanography Centre (NOC).
 They are outfitted with the latest battery technology, advanced satellite communications and oceanographic sensors to map the seabed and measure the physical and chemical properties of seawater.

 Before being launched from the ship, the AUV’s computers are programmed with instructions of where to go, what to measure and what depths to dive to – they can reach depths of up to 6000m.
 With no link to the main ship, all communications with the AUV are limited to using acoustics while the AUV is underwater.
 Satellite communications can only be used when the Autosub is at the ocean surface.

 NOC have a number of different Autosub models, including the latest version – Autosub Long Range.
 This vehicle is also known as Boaty McBoatface and was first deployed in the Antarctic aboard RRS James Clark Ross in March 2017 as part of a DynOPO research cruise.